TestardR/seller-payout/README.md

 On unit tests:
 - `sellerpayout.go` is not tested.
 It is the application initialization of injected dependencies.
 - Critical contracts are made to interfaces and not to concrete implementations.
 It allows us to mock concrete implementations from interfaces using [gomock library](https://github.com/golang/mock).
 - Even though the coverage is high, the overall the quality of tests is **shallow**.
-If I had more time, I would have invested time to pass more real data and not focus business flow.
+If I had more time, I would have invested time to pass more real data and not only focus the business flow.
 This caveat has been mitigated through e2e testing.

 On integration tests:
 - There are none, I would have implemented integration tests in the `./pkg` folder if I had more more time.